msawangwan/tic-tac-toe-unity3d/README.md

 The project is in a state of constant flux.

-My intention is for the *master* branch to always be stable, yet it is also always behind.
-So if you're interested, view the other branches to see the latest iteration.
+My intention is for the *master* branch to always be stable, yet this doesn't appear to be working as planned.
+Instead it is usually behind.
+So if you're interested, view the other branches to see the more current iterations.